 forward().
 For example, the following code obtains mask features before mask head.

-images = ImageList.from_tensors(...) # preprocessed input tensor model = build_model(cfg) features = model.backbone(images.tensor) proposals, _ = model.proposal_generator(images, features) instances = model.roi_heads._forward_box(features, proposals) mask_features = [features[f] for f in model.roi_heads.in_features] mask_features = model.roi_heads.mask_pooler(mask_features, [x.pred_boxes for x in instances])
+images = ImageList.from_tensors(...) # preprocessed input tensor model = build_model(cfg) model.eval() features = model.backbone(images.tensor) proposals, _ = model.proposal_generator(images, features) instances, _ = model.roi_heads(images, features, proposals) mask_features = [features[f] for f in model.roi_heads.in_features] mask_features = model.roi_heads.mask_pooler(mask_features, [x.pred_boxes for x in instances])

-Note that both options require you to read the existing forward code to understand how to write code to obtain the outputs you need.
+All options require you to read documentation and sometimes code of the existing models to understand the internal logic, in order to write code to obtain the internal tensors.